TimeHorizonProtocol/Time-Horizon-Protocol/docs/whitepaper.md

 ### 1.1 The Flash Crash Paradox

-On May 6, 2010, the Dow Jones Industrial Average dropped nearly 1,000 points in minutes before recovering—the infamous "Flash Crash."
+On May 6, 2010, the Dow Jones Industrial Average dropped nearly 1,000 points in minutes before recovering - the infamous "Flash Crash."
 Despite circuit breakers being in place, the mechanisms designed to prevent chaos instead amplified it:

 - **Liquidity vanished** as market makers withdrew
 - **Hard stops created uncertainty** about restart conditions